gersteinj/robots-in-heels/_posts/2019-05-24-day-15-hall-pass.md

 ![bathroom pass]({{"/assets/img/hundred-day-challenge/hall-pass.jpg"}})

-This one's pretty simple, so I don't have much to say about it.
-I won't be providing the file for download, since it's not my design to give away.
+This one's pretty simple, just raster engraving and cutting up a shape.
+The design itself isn't mine, so I can't give you the file for it.

 Materials: